loivis/marvel-comics-api-data-loader/README.md

     `available` for list of comics/events/series/stories returned from `/v1/public/characters/{characterId}` and `total` returned from `/v1/public/characters/{characterId}/{comics/events/series/stories}`

-+ Some field types don't follow api definition
++ Some field types don't follow api definition (fixed with custom json unmarshalling)

     + comic 39237 with `diamondCode` should be `string` but returns `number`